picklejuicedev/kedro_docs_prototype/docs/prerequisites.md

 # Getting set up

+!!! note
+    You only need to do this if you want to play with documentation system or add templates.
+Thge main purpose of this project is to just look at this documentation and discuss it.

 This project can be found at `https://github.com/picklejuicedev/kedro_docs_prototype.git`

 Either `clone` or download it to a local folder.